fnic-lemmy/lemmy-directory/README.md

 Directory is in early stages of WIP.
 Expect a lot of changes.

 ❓ = Community I'm not sure if fits the section.

 🔒 = Locked community where only mods can create posts.

 ⚠️ = Unmoderated community.

 📢 = Community moderator/s looking for mods to help with moderation.

+📌 = Community pinned to the top of it's section for one reason or another.

+💀 = Community that has been barely active or inactive in the past 3 months.

+⭐ = Official community for a project or person.

+❤️ = Community for open source project.

+🎉 = Community that officially moved from reddit.

 # Directory (xxx communities)